epigraphy-info/epigraphy-info/meeting_pages/workshop_8.md

  <a id="handson5"></a>
 #### Hands-on session 5

-**Training an Automatic Lemmatizer for Ancient Greek Inscriptions**
+**Presenting and testing AGILe, the first Lemmatizer for Ancient Greek Inscriptions**

 *Silvia Stopponi (University of Groningen), Evelien de Graaf (KU Leuven), dr. Saskia Peels-Matthey (University of Groningen)*